Bernhard Schölkopf

 Neurosymbolic AI : combining Data and Knowledge

+Abstract: The focus in AI today is very much on using just data for learning, but one should not learn what one already knows.
+The challenge therefore is to use the avaible knowledge to guide and constrain the learning, and to reason with the resulting models in a trustworthy manner.
+This requires the integration of symbolic AI with machine learning, which is the focus of neurosymbolic AI, often touted as the next wave in AI.
 I will argue that Neurosymbolic AI = Logic + Probability + Neural Networks.
 This will allow me to specify a high-level recipe for incorporating background knowledge into any neural network approach.
 The recipe starts from neural networks, interprets them at the symbol level by viewing them as “neural predicates” (or relations) and adding logical knowledge layers on top of them.
 The glue is provided by a probabilistic interpretation of the logic.
 Probability is interpreted broadly, it provides the quantitative differentiable component necessary to connect the symbolic and subsymbolic levels.
+Finally, I will show how the recipe and its ingredients can be used to develop the foundations of neurosymbolic AI.

 Bio: Prof. Dr. Luc De Raedt is Director of Leuven.AI, the KU Leuven Institute for AI, full professor of Computer Science at KU Leuven, and guest professor at Örebro University (Sweden) at the Center for Applied Autonomous Sensor Systems in the Wallenberg AI, Autonomous Systems and Software Program.
 He is working on the integration of machine learning and machine reasoning techniques, also known under the term neurosymbolic AI.
 He has chaired the main European and International Machine Learning and Artificial Intelligence conferences (IJCAI, ECAI, ICML and ECMLPKDD) and is a fellow of EurAI, AAAI and ELLIS, and member of Royal Flemish Academy of Belgium.
 He received ERC Advanced Grants in 2015 and 2023.